Alainel27/Alainel27/README.md

 Throughout my academic journey, I strive to improve my skills and computer prowess for the future that awaits.

-As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, reading and much more!!.
+As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, drawing, reading and much more!.

 - 📫 EMAIL ME alanzaharia52@gmail.com